Deploy a Spring Boot application JAR file with Nginx reverse proxy

 Copy the JAR file to the server using SCP

-The file is now on your VPS
+Verify the file is on your VPS in the $HOME folder.

 Verify the JAR file is present on the server